Lunch 12:00 (noon)-2:30pm

 Meet The Chef Sidney Redel

-Elevating the “bistronomique” dining concept to new heights is an enticing challenge for acclaimed Alsatian Chef Redel.
+Elevating the French gastronomy to new heights is an enticing challenge for acclaimed Alsatian Chef Redel.
 Having worked for culinary superstar Pierre Gagnaire in Paris and Courchevel, he is perfectly at ease showcasing the very best of France revisited and reinterpreted with contemporary flair and gastronomic skill.

 Chef Redel’s cooking demonstrates his passion for the traditional techniques of French cuisine, while simultaneously adding an alluring twist to the presentation and flavours.
-His approach is based on an instinctive respect for fresh, seasonal ingredients, especially game, which is his favourite produce, and seasoning each dish to perfection.
+His approach is based on an instinctive respect for fresh and seasonal ingredients.

 • 50 cl fish stock